Mon - Sun: 24 hours.

 • Witness details.
 Anybody else who saw what caused the injury to your leg could prove useful during the claims process.
 Your solicitor could ask them for a statement to see if it corroborates your version of events.

 • Photographic evidence.
-Photos of the aftermath of the accident can be really useful.
+Photos of the aftermath of your accident can be really useful.
 It could help you to recall what happened and to give others some idea of how the accident was caused.
 Ideally, you should take pictures before anything is moved if you’re able to and it is safe to do so.

 • Financial evidence.
-Evidence of your financial losses resulting from your leg injury, for example, receipts for prescription medication, and costs of travelling to doctors appointments.
+Evidence of your financial losses resulting from your leg injury, for example, receipts for prescription medication, and costs of travelling to Doctors’ appointments.
 Additionally, proof of loss of earnings could also be submitted to support your claim.

 Although these steps might take some time, they could all make it easier for you to win compensation.
 Please call us if you want your leg injury claim to be reviewed for free.